 Day 6: Return to Kathmandu; Bhaktapur

 After flying back to Kathmandu, head straight to Bhaktapur.
 This is one of the old kingdoms of the Kathmandu Valley, and despite damage in the 2015 earthquake, remains one of the best places to experience Newari culture.
-The Newars are one of the original ethnic groups of the Kathmandu Valley, and their distinct carving, metalwork and pottery are all on display in Bhaktapur.
+The Newars are one of the original ethnic groups of the Kathmandu Valley, and their distinct carving, metalwork, and pottery are all on display in Bhaktapur.
 It is one of Nepal’s most impressive UNESCO World Heritage Sites.

 Day 7: Bhaktapur and Patan

 Later, drive to Patan, home to the third medieval Durbar Square in the Kathmandu Valley (the other two being in Kathmandu and Bhaktapur).
 The temples of Patan Durbar Square are well-preserved, and a highlight is the excellent Patan Museum, housed in the former palace.
-Here, take a journey through the architectural, artistic and spiritual traditions of Nepal, through interesting Hindu and Buddhist artefacts and displays.
+Here, take a journey through the architectural, artistic and spiritual traditions of Nepal, through interesting Hindu and Buddhist artifacts and displays.
 Return to Bhaktapur overnight.

 Day 8: A Visit to Namobuddha

-After Boudhanath, the little town of Namobuddha is the second most important Tibetan Buddhist site in Nepal, and has long attracted pilgrims.
-Located just outside the Kathmandu Valley, a colourful monastery and stupa is perched at the end of a ridgeline.
+After Boudhanath, the little town of Namobuddha is the second most important Tibetan Buddhist site in Nepal and has long attracted pilgrims.
+Located just outside the Kathmandu Valley, a colorful monastery and stupa is perched at the end of a ridgeline.
 Today you can choose to just relax at the Namobuddha Eco-Resort (which makes delicious vegetarian food from their own organic vegetable garden) and enjoy the mountain views on the skyline, or take a short hike up and down the hills around the town.